-$$\frac{dN}{df} = \frac{1}{2\sqrt{f}}, \quad (2)$$
+$$\frac{dN}{df} = \frac{1}{2\sqrt{f}} \quad (2)$$

 The cosmic ray evidence on Centauro and anti-Centauro events serves as a motivation for this idea.
-The cosmic-ray observations are sensitive to particles produced in the forward direction at large cms pseudorapidities.
-This has also served as motivation for the choice of acceptance for the MiniMax experiment.
-The experiment is sensitive to the same leading-particle region as the JACEE event described by Lord and Iwai, and we have used that event as a prototype of what might be out there waiting to be observed.
+The cosmic-ray observations also are sensitive to particles produced in the forward direction at large cms pseudorapidities.
+This has also served as partial motivation for the choice of acceptance for the MiniMax experiment, the remaining motivation being the exploration of regions of phase-space largely neglected in contemporary collider experiments.
+The experiment is actually sensitive to the same leading-particle region as the JACEE event described by Lord and Iwai,2 and that event is used as a prototype of what might be out there waiting to be observed.

-While there has been a great deal of theoretical interest in DCC production, there still is not enough development to create production models appropriate to our experimental needs.
+While there has been considerable theoretical interest in DCC production3, there is still a need for credible production models appropriate to our experimental needs.
 We have done a small amount of work ourselves, but have been too busy with the experiment to go very far in that direction.
 At present the operational MiniMax definition of DCC is as follows:

-DCC is a cluster of pions with near-identical momenta and a distribution of neutral fraction which follows the DCC inverse-square-root rule.
-Consequently, in the DCC rest frame the pions have low kinetic energy and the mass of the DCC "snowball" will be only slightly larger than $N$ times the pion mass, with $N$ the multiplicity of the pion cluster.
+DCC is a cluster of pions with near-identical momenta and a distribution of neutral-fraction which follows the DCC inverse-square-root rule.
+Consequently in the DCC rest frame the pions have low kinetic energy and the mass of the DCC "snowball" will be only slightly larger than N times the pion mass, with N the multiplicity of the pion cluster.
 A very important parameter is the mean kinetic energy of these pions in the DCC rest frame.
 It can be expected to be quite small, perhaps no larger than the pion rest mass, provided the proper time of the DCC decay process is relatively large, leading to a large emission volume or area.

 It is very advantageous for us in the MiniMax experiment to search for DCC produced with high transverse velocity.
 When this occurs the products of the DCC "snowball" are boosted into a "coreless jet" which occupies a quite limited region of (lego) phase space.
 Even this limited region is at least as large as the MiniMax lego acceptance.
-However, for experiments with large acceptance, the question of (lego) coherence length will enter.
+However, when experiments with large acceptance are done, the question of (lego) coherence-length will enter.
 It is not clear that, even if DCC is produced over all of (lego) phase space, the chiral order parameter will point in a common direction.
 The characteristic length may be no larger than one or two lego units, and attention will have to be paid to this problem in experiments with acceptance large compared to MiniMax.

-In any case, for us the important parameters for the simulation of DCC are the distribution of multiplicity $N$ , the rest-frame kinetic-energy distribution, the DCC transverse-velocity distribution, and to some extent the pseudorapidity distribution.
+In any case, for us the important parameters for the simulation of DCC are the distribution of multiplicity N , the rest-frame kinetic-energy distribution, the DCC transverse-velocity distribution, and to some extent the pseudorapidity distribution.